cailleach1310/ares-economy-plugin/readme.md

 #### modifiers
 Modifiers can be added here, with fields 'name', 'type', 'effect'.
 'Effect' can be positive or negative, usually '1' or '-1'.
 This is where you'd usually tie in the advantage 'Resources'.
 Modifiers of type 'advantage' will have their rating multiplied to the effect.

+#### non_factors
+If certain factor attribute values are meant to be excluded from economy ventures, list them here.
+Characters that fall into this category won't have an 'Economy' tab on their webportal character page.
+Default value for this key is '{}'.

 #### shortcuts
 Here is a space where you can define shortcuts for the commands.